replicatedhq/replicated-field-labs/instruqt/custom-fields/03-updating-the-application/assignment.md

 Make sure to set the `REPLICATED_APP` and `REPLICATED_API_TOKEN` environment variables.
 This is covered in the Replicated CLI track in more detail.

 We also need to download the manifests we want to update.
-To download the latest version of the applicaiton, we'll employ the [release download](https://docs.replicated.com/reference/replicated-cli-release-download) command.
+To download the latest version of the application, we'll employ the [release download](https://docs.replicated.com/reference/replicated-cli-release-download) command.

 First, we need to get the latest sequence number.
 To do this run the following command